j2hongming/j2hongming.github.io/source/_posts/2016-04-28-no-access-control-allow-origin-header-is-present-on-the-requested-resource.md

 title: "No Access-Control-Allow-Origin header is present on the requested resource"
 date: 2016-04-28 11:25:22 +0800
 comments: true
-categories:
+categories: software_development
+tags:
-- HTTP
+- http
-- CORS
+- cors
 ---

 - 問題描述